ethereum/EIPs/EIPS/eip-1155User.md

         _mint(to, id, amount, "");
     }
 }

 ```

 ## Security Considerations

-This EIP standard can completely protect the rights of the owner, the owner can change the NFT user and expires at any time.
+This EIP standard can completely protect the rights of the owner, the owner can change the NFT user.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).